Breece Hall: 2023

 On July 19, 2023, Hall was placed on the active/physically unable to perform list.
-He was activated from the active/physically unable to perform list on August 15, 2023.
+He was activated from the active/physically unable to perform list on August 15.

 During Monday Night Football against the Buffalo Bills in Week 1, Hall finished with 127 yards, including an 83-yard run as the Jets won 22–16 in overtime.
 During Week 5 against the Denver Broncos, Hall finished with 177 rushing yards, including a 72-yard touchdown as the Jets won 31–21.
 During Week 8 against the New York Giants, Hall had a 50-yard receiving touchdown, finishing with 76 receiving yards and 17 rushing yards as the Jets won 13–10 in overtime.
-The week after playing against the Atlanta Falcons, Hall was fined $43,709 for a hit he made on A.J.
-Terrell that put the latter in concussion protocol, although no penalty was called for the hit.
-In Week 16 against the Commanders, he had 191 scrimmage yards in the 30–28 win.
-In Week 18 against the Patriots, Hall had 37 carries for 178 yards and one touchdown in the 17–3 win.
+The week after playing against the Atlanta Falcons, Hall was fined $43,709 for a hit he made on A. J. Terrell that put the latter in concussion protocol, although no penalty was called for the hit.
+In Week 16 against the Washington Commanders, he had 191 scrimmage yards in the 30–28 win.
+In Week 18 against the New England Patriots, Hall had 37 carries for 178 yards and one touchdown in the 17–3 win.
 In the 2023 season, Hall had 223 carries for 994 rushing yards and five rushing touchdowns to go with 76 receptions for 591 receiving yards and four receiving touchdowns.

 2024

-In Week 6, against the Bills, Hall had 169 scrimmage yards in the 23–20 loss.
-In the following game, against the Steelers, he had 141 scrimmage yards in the 37–15 loss.
-In the 2024 season, he had 209 carries for 876 rushing yards and five rushing touchdowns to go with 57 receptions for 483 receiving yards and three receiving touchdowns.
+In Week 6 against the Buffalo Bills, Hall had 169 scrimmage yards in the 23–20 loss.
+The following week against the Pittsburgh Steelers, he had 141 scrimmage yards in the 37–15 loss.
+In the 2024 season, Hall had 209 carries for 876 rushing yards and five rushing touchdowns to go with 57 receptions for 483 receiving yards and three receiving touchdowns.

+2025

+In Week 8 against the Cincinnati Bengals, Hall threw a four-yard touchdown pass to Mason Taylor; the score proved to be the difference in the 39–38 victory, earning the Jets their first win of the season.
+Hall had 18 carries for 133 yards and two touchdowns to go with the passing touchdown.
+In the 2025 season, Hall had 243 carries for 1,065 yards and four touchdowns to go with 36 receptions for 350 yards and one touchdown.
+He had four games on the season going over 100 rushing yards.

+2026

+On March 3, 2026, the Jets placed the non-exclusive franchise tag on Hall.
+On May 8, he signed a three-year, $45.75 million contract extension, making him the third-highest-paid running back in the league.